 During the application process you will be asked a variety of questions regarding your status.
 Your answers will be stored in your account.
 Please ensure you update the details held if any of your circumstances change while you are waiting for a suitable property to become available.

-When you find a property that you want to buy, you will need to pay a £250 shared ownership reservation fee.
-When you complete this fee is returned to you.
+When you find a property that you want to buy, you will need to pay a shared ownership reservation fee.
+The amount varies depending on the developer, but it is typically no greater than £500.
+When you complete on the purchase, this fee is returned to you.
 However, if you pull out or the sale falls through this is non-refundable.

 If you own a share of your home, the housing association has the right to buy it first.
 This is known as ‘first refusal’.
 The housing association also has the right to find a buyer for your home.
 In the vast majority of cases, they require sole agency for a six week period.
 If they do not sell the property in that time, you can then instruct an estate agent.